tenebrousedge/shell_guide/shell_guide.md

 ### Tail

+## Environment Variables

+## Configuration

 ## Cheat Sheet

 It is strongly recommended that you create your own.
 This will firm up memory associations.

+## Problems with this Guide

+I use zsh on Linux, so I expect there to be some differences with e.g. keyboard commands on OSX.
+Please file an issue in the repository and I will update this accordingly.
+Editing suggestions for style and content should also be reported similarly.

 [prezto]: https://github.com/sorin-ionescu/prezto
 [prompt1]: prompt1.png
+[history]: history.png